 We only need to know the last user who modified our position record, but it's important to know that the mobile cards follow the order established in the page layout editor here, and the related lists always appear after the mobile cards.
-In addition, mobile cards will only show up in Salesforce 1.
+In addition, mobile cards will only show up in the app.

-5. In Salesforce1, open our position record again.
+5. In the Salesforce app, open our position record again.